wp-plugins/email-post-changes/readme.txt

 You can change what email addresses to use and for what post types you want change notifications.

-This plugin requires PHP 5.2 or greater.
+This plugin requires PHP 5 or greater.

 == Changelog ==

+= 0.7 =
+* PHP Warning.
+* Remove code that requires PHP 5.2

 = 0.6 =
 * Pull class out to own file to make it easy to write plugins that extend this functionality.